G3O1. Increase screenings for preventative diseases that is in our top 10 causes of deaths

 The mammogram, an X-ray of the breast, is the best way to find breast cancer early.
 Finding breast cancer early makes it easier to treat and finds it before the cancer is big enough to feel or cause symptoms, Having regular mammograms can lower the risk of dying from breast cancer.

-The United States Preventative Services Task Force (USPSTF) recommends that women who are 50 to 74 years old and are at average risk for breast cancer get a mammogram every two years.
-Women who are 40 to 49 years old should talk to their doctor about when to start and how often to get a mammogram.
+Up until 2024 the United States Preventative Services Task Force (USPSTF) recommended that women who are 50 to 74 years old and are at average risk for breast cancer get a mammogram every two years with women who are 40 to 49 years old should talk to their doctor about when to start and how often to get a mammogram.
 Women should weigh the benefits and risks of screening tests when deciding whether to begin getting mammograms before age 50.

 What Works